The UpCode program is an internship program in which multiple teams of

 Shows initiative, teamwork, and curiosity

-Fee for Accepted Interns: $2,000 (financial aid available through local managers)
+Fee for Accepted Interns: $3,000 (financial aid available on as-needed basis)

 A Project Manager will be staffed by us to guide the project

-Interns will work closely with their Project Manager and participate in weekly standups, sprint
+Interns will work closely with their Project Manager and participate in regular standups, sprint

 planning, and peer reviews.
 Consistent engagement is key — this is an active internship, not a passive course.